• Home

 Step 7: Scoop the Dough and add Additional Chocolate Chips

-Separate the dough into 6 equal pieces and roll the dough into 6 balls.
+Roll the dough into 6 balls.
 They will be quite sticky.

 Whatever chocolate chips might have fallen out during rolling them into balls, press those extra chips into the tops of the cookies.
 If no chips fell out, feel free to add additional chips into the tops of the cookies.